D&H Distributing: History

 D&H Distributing was founded as Economy Tire and Rubber, a tire retreading company, established by brothers-in-law David Schwab and Harry Spector.
 In 1921, the company began selling wholesale parts for automobile service industry, adding crystal radios by 1926 and moving into a distribution capacity by signing with radio manufacturer Philco.
 Consumer appliances such as refrigerators, washers, vacuum cleaners, and ranges were added to the company’s offerings.
 The company was renamed D&H Distributing on November 8, 1929.

 By the 1950s, D&H grew along with the boom in both post-World War II kitchen appliance sales and the advent of the television set.

 In 1973, D&H established its Electronics Specialty Products Division.
-By the late seventies, the company entered the video-gaming market with the addition of Atari.
+By the late 1970s, the company entered the video gaming market with the addition of Atari.
 As the 1980s approached, D&H licensed products from Texas Instruments, Packard Bell, Commodore Computers and Panasonic Printers, and expanded its consumer electronics linecard to form the distributor’s current Computer Products Division.
-In the late 1980s, it expanded nationally through the addition of warehouses in Chicago, IL; Boston, MA; and Dallas, TX.
+In the late 1980s, it expanded nationally through the addition of warehouses in Chicago, Boston, and Dallas.

-The company added large-scale IT networking manufacturers such as Microsoft, Cisco and Lenovo between 2000 and 2006.
-In 2007, the company expanded outside the US with a Canadian headquarters in Mississauga, Ontario.
+The company added large-scale IT networking manufacturers, such as Microsoft, Cisco, and Lenovo between 2000 and 2006.

+In 2007, the company expanded outside the U.S. with a Canadian headquarters in Mississauga, Ontario.
 In 2018, D&H announced its intent to purchase 275 acres of property in Lower Swatara Township, Pennsylvania to build a new distribution hub.
 In 2019, D&H relocated its headquarters to a 50-acre, two building campus with more than 240,000 square feet of office space.
+In 2022, D&H opened a new 745,000-foot distribution center in its hometown of Harrisburg to accommodate growth.

-Products and Services
+Products and services

-D&H’s product offerings include information technology solutions, including remote work infrastructures, pro-AV, esports, servers, storage and networking solutions; plus mobility, consumer electronics, home entertainment, home networking and automation, small office/home office, video surveillance, digital imaging and videogaming products.
+D&H’s product offerings include information technology solutions, including remote work infrastructures, pro-AV, esports, servers, storage and networking solutions: mobility, consumer electronics, home entertainment, home networking and automation, small office/home office, video surveillance, digital imaging and videogaming products.
 Major vendor partners include companies such as Microsoft, Cisco, HP, Lenovo, Intel, Samsung, Sony, Toshiba, Dell and others.
 D&H launched an updated Cloud Marketplace platform in 2019, creating a hosted “everything-as-a-service” offering for value added resellers and managed service providers.
 In 2020, D&H added set of outsourced professional services for its North American SMB reseller partners including integration services, endpoint managed services, and a variety of project-specific services.
+In 2024, D&H launched its "Go Big AI" readiness program to help demystify AI-based solutions for its partners.